ratibsami/ratibsami/README.md

 - 🧑‍💻 **Who am I?**: Just your friendly neighborhood coder diving deep into the world of programming.
 - 💡 **My Passion**: I'm deeply in love with coding challenges.
 The more complex, the better!
 - 🌱 **Learning**: Always striving to learn and improve my skills.
 There's always something new to discover in the world of programming!
-- 🚀 **Current Focus**: Currently, I'm diving into [specific programming language or technology], sharpening my skills, and exploring its vast possibilities.
+- 🚀 **Current Focus**: Currently, I'm diving into Python, sharpening my skills, and exploring its vast possibilities.
 - 🎯 **Goals**: My aim is not just to write code, but to craft elegant solutions to real-world problems and contribute meaningfully to the tech community.
 - 🔍 **Seeking**: I'm open to collaboration, brainstorming, and working on exciting projects.
 If you have an idea or need an extra pair of hands, feel free to reach out!